jdah/minecraft-weekend/README.md

 With the annoucement of Linux GUI apps for WSL, you can run this game on Windows.

-First install the Insider preview of [Windows](https://insider.windows.com/en-us/)
+First install the Insider preview of [Windows 10](https://insider.windows.com/en-us/register)

 Then open Powershell as Administrator and type:
 `wsl --install`